Required

 And of course, with social anxiety, it isn’t just the build up to being around others and it isn’t just the finding a way to get through it (although I often had a moment of huge relief when I got home after a day at school or work).
 It’s the endless replaying of what I said and did that used to really crush me.
 I would replay even the smallest moment in vivid detail over and over and I couldn’t stop myself making it worse and worse each time.
 Even if the situation itself had gone ok at the time, afterwards I was beating myself up for what I had or hadn’t said or done and I would convince myself that I’d made an idiot of myself and that thought would make me even more anxious about the prospect of seeing those people again.
 It was exhausting.

-Yet we also need beyond just awareness.
+Yet we need more than just awareness.
 In my professional work, I come across dozens of articles each week where someone will talk or write about living with anxiety, including social anxiety.
-And it’s brilliant that more and more or us can be open about our experiences and hopefully give others courage.
+And it’s brilliant that more and more of us can be open about our experiences and hopefully give others courage.

 To your success,